alexk99/the_router/ubuntu_install.md

 # Install

-Here is the installation for Ubuntu 16.04.
+Here are the installations steps for Ubuntu 16.04.

 ## Install the following utilities and libs: